John-Gee3/Stock-Dashboard-Viewer/README.md

-# Your one and only trading bot
+# Your One And Only Trading Bot
 ## _No seriously, we mean it!_

 [![Robot](https://forextotalblue.net/wp-content/uploads/2021/05/TradingBot.jpg)](https://forextotalblue.net/wp-content/uploads/2021/05/TradingBot.jpg)